Drift vs Shift: Decoupling Trends and Changepoint Analysis

-To introduce the decoupled approach, we start by utilizing a standard Bayesian dynamic linear models.
-Suppose we are given a time series $\pmb{Y} = (y_1, \dots, y_n)'$ and a predictor series $\pmb{X} = (x_1, \dots, x_n)'$, a Bayesian DLM can be formulated as follows:
+To introduce the decoupled approach, we start by introducing a standard Bayesian dynamic linear model (DLM).
+Suppose we observe a univariate time series $\pmb{Y} = (y_1, \dots, y_n)'$ and a predictor series $\pmb{X} = (x_1, \dots, x_n)'$, a Bayesian DLM can be formulated as follows:

-In this setup, $\{\beta_t\}$ models with the time-varying relationship between the predictor series $\{x_t\}$ and the response series $\{y_t\}$.
-As an example, to estimate changes in mean for $\{y_t\}$, we can set $x_t = 1$ for $t=1,..,n$.
+where $\bigtriangleup^D (\cdot)$ is the degree $D$ differencing operator with $D = 0$ defined as the identity function.
+In this setup, $\{\beta_t\}$ encodes the time-varying relationship between the predictor series $\{x_t\}$ and the response series $\{y_t\}$.
 The process $\{\epsilon_t\}$ models noise; $\{\sigma_{\epsilon, t}^2\}$ is modeled as potentially time varying; a heteroskedastic noise process gives additional flexibility with low computational cost, in practice.
 For now, we will assume only one predictor series.
 Later on, we will extend the framework to deal with multiple predictors.

-The primary goal of the Bayesian DLM in this step is to get a preliminary estimate the process $\{\beta_t\}$ and to understand the time-varying relationship between the predictor and the response.
-We assume the process $\{\beta_t\}$ is a relatively smooth process with occasional large jumps, which will be regarded as changepoints.
-For well-behaved series, the random walk process, with $D=1$, allows us to estimate smooth functions for $\{\beta_t\}$ through a small value of $\sigma^2_{\omega}$.
-However, the random walk process has no way of also estimating a discrete processes such as changepoints.
-As a result, the decoupled approach utilizes a penalized loss function as a secondary step to estimate changepoints.
-The requirement for the penalized loss in the second step is a relatively smooth estimate of $\{\beta_t\}$.
-As we will shown later on, for more noisy series, locally adaptive shrinkage priors may be necessary to induce sufficiently smooth estimation.
+Specifically, the random walk process, corresponding to $D=1$, induces smooth estimates for $\{\beta_t\}$ when $\sigma^2_{\omega}$ is small.
+For well-behaved time series, a globally smooth estimate for $\{\beta_t\}$ provides sufficient inference.
+However, \eqref{eq1} does not include a mechanism for discrete inference applicable to time series characterized by shifts.
+Rather than adjust the priors, we chose to take a decoupled approach to summarize the posterior.
+The decoupled approach summarizes a relatively smooth estimate of $\{\beta_t\}$ with a penalized loss function that induces discrete inference.
+The discrete inference explored by \citet{Hahn_2015} was variable selection and we adapt the approach for discrete shift features such as abrupt changepoints.
+As we will show later on, for more noisy series, locally adaptive shrinkage priors may be necessary to induce sufficiently smooth estimation in time series with variable degrees of wiggliness.